Bitmap functions¶

 bitmapCardinality¶

-Returns the cardinality of a bitmap.
+Calculates the number of unique elements (cardinality) within a bitmap.

 Syntax¶